 - Durability: Due to the fact that there are no moving parts on a lagoon coarse bubble diffuser, it tends to cause very few maintenance problems.
 Similarly, the designs are generally robust.
 It’s not uncommon for coarse bubble systems to last 20 years or more without any maintenance (provided the header piping holds up).

-- Alpha Value: Lagoon Coarse bubble diffusers have a high alpha value, meaning that they are not negatively affected by surfactants.
+- Alpha Value: Lagoon coarse bubble diffusers have a high alpha value, meaning that they are not negatively affected by surfactants.
 These surfactants inhibit the transfer of oxygen to the water.
 Since coarse bubbles rise so quickly, surfactants often don’t have time to create this barrier.

-- Few Motors to Maintain: Lagoon Coarse bubble systems require just one blower onshore to provide air to an entire system.
+- Few Motors to Maintain: Lagoon coarse bubble systems require just one blower onshore to provide air to an entire system.
 This makes maintenance a much simpler task.

 Disadvantages of Lagoon Coarse Bubble Aeration (Cons)

 Unfortunately for wastewater lagoon coarse bubble aeration, it is simply becoming an outdated technology as the industry continues to progress.
-While coarse bubbles can mix water well, it cannot transfer air as well as aeration alternatives.
+While coarse bubbles can mix water well, they cannot transfer air as well as aeration alternatives.
 Below you’ll find a few main disadvantages of the wastewater lagoon coarse bubble aeration system:

 - Inefficient Aeration: Due to the size of the coarse bubble, there is limited surface area for the oxygen to actually come in contact with the water (especially compared to fine bubbles).
 As a result, the efficiency with which oxygen is transferred to the water is far below that of fine bubble aeration.
 In order to try and transfer a comparable amount of oxygen, you must pump more air.
 And when you pump more air, your efficiency continues to drop.
 You simply can’t win in terms of oxygen transfer when comparing wastewater lagoon coarse bubble aeration with fine bubble.